SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

    - Assistant.Call(method, p1, p2, ...)

      Invokes the *method* on the instance of the Race Assistant instance with some arguments.
 A variable number of arguments are supported.
-The predicate will fail, if the method invocation throws an error.
+The function will return *nil*, if the method invocation throws an error.

    - Assistant.Property(property, p1, p2, ...)

      Accesses the *property* of the instance of the Race Assistant instance, optionally with some arguments.
-The predicate will fail, if the property access throws an error.
+The function returns *nil*, if the property access throws an error.

    - Assistant.Speak(phrase :: \<string\> [, force :: \<booelan\>])